Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/samples/certificate-GetCertificates/README.md

 ## Creating a Certificate

 Call StartCreateCertificate to create a new certificate, with specified properties and policy.
+Call PollUntilDone to poll the status of the creation.
+Once the opperation has completed it will return the certificate.

 ```cpp Snippet:CertificateSample2Create
 std::string certificateName = "Sample1";